The Dark Knight: Filming in England and Hong Kong

 Many interior locations for The Dark Knight were filmed on sets at Pinewood Studios, Buckinghamshire, and Cardington Airfield, Bedfordshire; these locations include the Bat Bunker, which took six weeks to build in a Cardington hangar.
 The Bat Bunker was based on 1960s Chicago building designs, and was integrated into existing concrete floor, and used the 200 ft long, 8 ft tall ceiling to create a broad perspective.
 The 160 ft tall hangar was unsuitable for suspending the bunker roof, and an encompassing gantry was built to hold it and the lighting.
 After moving from Chicago in May, scenes filmed in the UK also include Criterion Restaurant, where Rachel, Dent, and Wayne share dinner, and a Gotham News scene that was filmed at the University of Westminster.
 The GCPD headquarters was rebuilt in the Farmiloe Building.
 During the interrogation scene, Ledger asked Bale to physically hit him and, although he declined, Ledger cracked and dented the walls by throwing himself around.

 After returning to England in the middle of September, scenes were filmed for the ferry, hospital, and Gotham Prewitt building interiors.
 By mid-October, interior and exterior scenes of Rachel being held hostage surrounded by barrels of gasoline were filmed at Battersea Power Station.
 To avoid damaging the power station, a listed building, a false wall was built in front of it and lined with explosives.
 Nearby residents contacted emergency services believing the explosion was a terrorist attack.
 Filming in England concluded at the end of October with a variety of green-screen shots for the truck-chase sequence, and shots of Rachel being thrown from a window were filmed on a set at Cardington.

 The final nine days of production took place in Hong Kong and included aerial footage from atop the International Finance Centre, as well as filming at Central to Mid-Levels escalator, The Center, Central, The Peninsula Hong Kong, and Queen's Road; and a stunt involving Batman catching an in-flight C-130 aircraft.
 (Note: Attributed to multiple references:) Despite extensive rehearsals of Reeves jumping from the McClurg Building in Chicago, a planned stunt to depict Batman leaping from one Hong Kong skyscraper to another was canceled because local authorities refused permission for helicopter use; Pfister described the officials as a "nightmare".
-Christopher disputed a report that said a scene of Batman leaping into Victoria Harbour was canceled because of pollution concerns, saying it was a script decision.
+Nolan disputed a report that said a scene of Batman leaping into Victoria Harbour was canceled because of pollution concerns, saying it was a script decision.
 The 127-day shoot concluded on November 15, on time and under budget.